CognitiveWin/calculator/README.md

 The challenge doesn't really deal with parentheses (yay!) so we're mainly interested, for now, in type 1 and 4.

 Time for some TDD, I think.

+## Unit Testing

+I'm opting to use [The Art of Unit Testing](http://osherove.com/blog/2005/4/3/naming-standards-for-unit-tests.html) for naoing standards.